Quantum Bit Threads and the Entropohedron: The entropohedron

-We are now ready to state and prove theorem \ref{thm:graphEDF}:
+We are now ready to state and prove the relation between flows and the min cut entropohedron.

-\begin{theorem} Given a weighted undirected graph with boundary vertex set ${X}$, let $S$ be the corresponding min cut function on $2^{X}$.
-A point $f\in\R^{X}$ is in $F_S$ if and only if $f=\Phi_v$ for some flow $v$. \end{theorem}
+\begin{theorem} Given a network $(X,I,E,w)$, let $S$ be the corresponding min cut function on $2^{X}$.
+A point $f\in\R^{X}$ is in $F_S$ if and only if $f=\Phi_v$ for some flow $v$ on the network. \end{theorem}

-\begin{proof} It follows directly from the definitions that, for any flow $v$, $\Phi_v\in F_v$.
+\begin{proof} It follows directly from the definitions that, for any flow $v$, $\Phi_v\in F_S$.
 The more non-trivial statement is the converse: for any $f\in F_S$, there exists a flow $v$ such that $\Phi_v=f$.
 To prove this, we set up the following convex program:

 Such a convex program with objective 0 is a feasibility test: If there exists a feasible flow, then the optimal value is 0; if not, it is $+\infty$.
 Dualizing the program, we will see which one is correct.
+Since the program can be written as a linear program, strong duality automatically holds.